Magnesium is an essential mineral for human nutrition.

 - Muscle weakness

-Deficiency of magnesium can occur in people who abuse alcohol or in those who absorb less magnesium due to:
+Lack of magnesium can occur in people who abuse alcohol or in those who absorb less magnesium including:

 Symptoms due to a lack of magnesium have three categories.

 - Loss of appetite

 - Low blood potassium level (hypokalemia)

 Dosages for magnesium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.
 These values, which vary by age and sex, include:

 - Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.

 - Adequate Intake (AI): This level is established when there is not enough scientific research evidence to develop an RDA.
 It is set at a level that is thought to ensure enough nutrition.

 - 6 months to 1 year: 75 mg/day*